-- Conditions of type comparison, like, in, null, and spatial - spatial operations of type Within, Inside, Intersects, EnvelopeIntersects method on the FdoIConnection object.
-For an explanation of the meaning of the capabilities, consult the FdoIExpressionCapabilities class description in the FDO API Reference documentation.
+- Conditions of type comparison, like, in, null, and spatial - spatial operations of type Within, Inside, Intersects, EnvelopeIntersects

 Use the FdoIExpressionCapabilities object methods to learn about these capabilities.
-You can get this object by calling the GetExpressionCapabilities()
+You can get this object by calling the GetExpressionCapabilities() method on the FdolConnection object.
+For an explanation of the meaning of the capabilities, consult the FdolExpressionCapabilities class description in the FDO API Reference documentation.